testerbot00000/countr/source/staffcommands.md

 ### `c!topic <topic...>`

 Set the topic.
 - `<topic...>`: Set the topic to whatever you want.
-Use \`{{COUNT}}\` as a placeholder for the count.
+Use "\{\{COUNT}}" as a placeholder for the count.
 If you put "reset", it will reset back to default.
 If you put "disable", the topic will never change.
 - `c!topic Count to infinity!
 Next count is {{COUNT}}.`: An example of using a placeholder.

 ### `c!unlink`